Blindcrake: History

 Blindcrake is on the site of an Ancient Settlement (possibly dating back to the Iron Age), and a mediaeval field system is in evidence in the northwest sector of the village.
 Its 70-odd houses are spread on either side of the main street through the village and date from the 18th century.
 Four working farms are currently functioning in the village.
 There is a village green and a smaller green with a mediaeval well (which has Grade II listed status).
 The village features regularly in the annual Cumbria in Bloom awards and also holds its own open garden festival – the Garden Safari – in late June.
-Blindcrake Village won the 1999 Environment Millennium Heritage Award (Green Apple Awards) for "The Top Beauty Spot in the British Isles" for the traditional village that retains tradition whilst looking towards the future.
+Blindcrake Village won the 1999 Environment Millennium Heritage Award (Green Apple Awards) for "The Top Beauty Spot in the British Isles" for the traditional village that retains tradition while looking towards the future.
 Its history was commemorated in a book, now out of print – A History and Survey of Blindcrake, Isel and Redmain (H. E. Winter, 2nd ed., 1988) and a photographic survey of the houses and then residents of the parish was also published privately for the millennium.
 The book was the idea of Mrs Isobel McGuffie who edited the contributions with the help of Alan Brentnall.
 The photographs were by Michael Dawson.

 The 11th century parish church, St Michael and All Angels, that serves the community is located in Isel, about a mile south-east of Blindcrake on the banks of the River Derwent.
 It holds a harvest festival.
 Isel School that served the community since 1674 (now a private home) is located halfway between the two villages.
 The main village pub, the Ghyll Yeat Inn, was formerly the toll house to the Isel Estate but closed as a pub in 2000 and is now a private home.

 Isel Hall is the centre of the Isel Estate and stands on a steep slope above the River Derwent, with its south facing terraces overlooking the river.
 The oldest part is the Border pele tower, a fortified structure built around 1400 on the site of a much older structure probably destroyed when the Scots raided Cockermouth in 1387.
 The house was lived in by the Leigh family from the early 14th century to 1573 when the house passed to the Lawsons who lived there until 1986.
 It is now the private home of Miss Mary Burkett OBE, formerly director of Abbot Hall in Kendal, but is open to the public for guided tours on Monday afternoons from the last Monday in March to the first Monday in October.